ogata-lab/eipl-docs/en/docs/model/SARNN.md

 ----
 ## Spatial Attention Mechanism  {#spatial_softmax}
 The spatial attention mechanism emphasizes important information (large pixel values) by multiplying the feature map by Softmax, and then extracts the position informations of the emphasized pixels using Position-Encoding.
-The following figure shows the processing results of the spatial attention mechanism, where important position informations (red dots) is extracted by multiplying a "pseudo" feature map generated using two randomly generated Gaussian distributions by Softmax.
+The following figure shows the processing results of the spatial attention mechanism, where important position informations (red dots) is extracted by multiplying a "pseudo" feature map generated using two randomly generated gaussian distributions by Softmax.
 Since CNN feature maps contain a wide variety of information, they are not enhanced by simply multiplying Softmax.
 In order to further enhance the features, it is important to use [Softmax with temperature](https://en.wikipedia.org/wiki/Softmax_function).
 You can check the effect of Softmax with temperature by adjusting the parameter `temperature` in the sample program below.